-One of the questions I am frequently asked on my facebook page as well as the comments here on the blog is “Aren’t you worried about eating goitrogens with autoimmune thyroid disease?
-My (insert alternative health practitioner here) told me that if I eat them, they will cause a goiter!”.
+One of the questions we are frequently asked on our Facebook page as well as the comments here on the blog is “Aren’t you worried about eating goitrogens with autoimmune thyroid disease?
+My (insert alternative health practitioner here) told me that if I eat them, they will cause a goiter!”
 A lot of people out there are living in fear of eating nutritious foods like broccoli, cabbage, sweet potatoes, and strawberries.

 What are “goitrogens”?

 Goitrogens are substances that affect the thyroid’s uptake of iodine, thereby interfering with the function of the gland.
 In addition to foods, there are many medications and chemicals that are known to affect this process.